 1. The readiness indicator for intelligent applications

-As a support and consequence of the new savings opportunities offered by IoTs, the EED introduces a “Readiness Indicator for Intelligent Applications”.
+As support and consequence of the new savings opportunities offered by IoTs, the EED introduces a “Readiness Indicator for Intelligent Applications”.

 Also known as SRI (Smart Readiness Indicator), this should indicate the greater or lesser capacity of the building facilities to adapt to the needs of the occupant, to the needs of the network and to improve its energy efficiency.